SPRAY FOAM INSULATION

 Closed cell spray foam also works as an insulator and air barrier.
 Since the cells of the bubbles remain intact (closed), closed cell spray foam is more rigid than open cell spray foam.
 The closed cell composition and increased density contribute to a higher R‑value (approximately 7 per inch) than that of open cell foam.
 This can contribute to greater stability during storms and high winds.

-To learn more about spray foam insulation and get an estimate for your next project, contact Whitson Insulation Company.
+To learn more about spray foam insulation and get an estimate for your next project in Western Michigan (including Grand Rapids, Battle Creek, Kalamazoo, Benton Harbor, Kalkaska, and Traverse City), contact Whitson Insulation Company.